HJIEJHussein/excel_functions_VBA/README.md

 - Excel : Used excel functions and pivot tables
 - VBA :   Used VBA to automate KPIS for example the coverage of finished and semi finished goods in days on the firm zone and in weeks on the forecast area.

+### Inputs required

+- The updated stock for the finished, semi_finished gooods and raw material
+- The BOMS linking RAW materials to finished goods and semi finished goods to finished goods
+- The lead times for each workstation
+- The orders on the firm zone (2 weeks in our example)
+- The forecast of the orders

+### Inputs required

+- A dynamic master plan schedule of level 3 for 3 workstations
+- A dynamic workstation scheduling for 3 workstations